Spirit Gold

 what a burden his treasures had been.
 All he had lost was his burden.

-e rested.
+For a time he rested.
 Then he rose to journey on.

-ome distance later, he slept beside a tree.
+Some distance later, he slept beside a tree.

 At dawn he rose and returned to the path.